 If you’ve been coping with a psychologically unsafe workplace for too long and do find yourself at that point of no return, there’s no use in clinging to a sinking ship.
 If this describes where you’re at, my advice is to write everything down.
 A good record of evidence will serve you down the road if things continue to spiral out of control.
 If anything, you’ll have a list of red flags to be aware of in future jobs.

 A psychologically unsafe workplace is not something anyone should have to tolerate, but unfortunately a lot of organizations are described that way.
 For the concerned leaders out there, creating a psychologically safe workplace is among the most important first steps you can take.
 For those struggling to cope, sometimes the best you can do is to control your emotions and stay calm.
-But when the stress starts affecting your mental health, I recommend doing the opposite of what the “HANG IN THERE” cat poster tells you.
-Then post an honest review on Glassdoor (as a warning).
+But when the stress starts affecting your mental health, I recommend doing the opposite of what the “HANG IN THERE” cat poster tells you to.
+Then post a brutally honest review on Glassdoor (as a warning).